saralafia/ERI-maps/README.md

 | 6 | 0.5200 |
 | 5 | 0.5009 |

+Of the three approaches to topic modeling, **NMF** appears to be the most promising for several reasons.
+Compared with the topics resulting from LDA, NMF produces topics that are more indicative of subject matter (rather than methods).
+The coherence scores of the NMF models are also higher than those of the LDA models and the NMF model is also better, making it suitable for dynamic topic modeling as the corpus is updated in the future.

+We adopt the NMF topic modeling approach at two-levels of thematic granularity: **a first level (5-9 topics)** and **a second level (25-81 topics)**.
+Our approach allows us to dynamically produce and or/update topic models with any number of topics within each of these ranges.
+We keep these levels of thematic granularity in mind as we spatialize the NMF topic model as they inform usability constraints (e.g. the number of chunks of information that reviewers are able to keep in mind).

+[Can NMF be used to build a text classifier for documents?
+Is this possible?
+What happens to the current topics if more documents are added to the corpus over time?]

-## ~Spatialization
+## Spatialization

-[Selection of the "family" of topic models best suited to our task...]

-[Levels of thematic granularity within that "family"... based on heuristics, coherence]

-The models yield three main units around which the spatializations can be oriented.
-While there are many possible configurations resulting from the topic models we produce, our primary goal is to address the following questions:
+The topic models yield three main units around which the spatializations can be oriented: topics, documents, and keywords.
+Document authorship (for publications and grant proposals) allows us to also associate PIs with topics.
+While there are many possible configurations resulting from these units, our primary goal is to address the following questions:

 1. How have ERI’s research **topics** changed?
 2. Which ERI research **documents** (publications, projects) are similar?
-3. Which of ERI **PIs** research shared topics?
+3. Which of ERI **keywords** research shared topics?

 These questions suggest distinct views of ERI's body of research.
-Using the topic models we selected at each level of thematic granularity, we develop spatial views of ERI's body of research.
-We structure these views along the lines of Franco Moretti's (2007) abstract models for literary history, which support "distant reading" of the corpus.
+Using the most coherent topic models we selected at each level of thematic granularity, we develop spatial views of ERI's body of research.
+We structure these views along the lines of Franco Moretti's (2007) abstract models for literary history, which support "distant reading" of the corpus in the form of:

-- **Graphs:** objects, event (time) RIDGELINE; topics changing over time
+- **Graphs:** objects, event (time) topics changing over time
-- **Maps:** objects, neighborhood (space) t-SNE (Maaten and Hinton, 2008); document clustering
+- **Maps:** objects, neighborhood (space); document clustering
-- **Trees:** objects, network (combination of both) CIRCOS; Topic/document/PI relationships
+- **Trees:** objects, network (combination of both); Topic/keyword relationships

 We develop a prototype dashboard with [Plotly Dash](https://plotly.com/python/)...